Investing is hard.

 Who is Betterment?

-Betterment is known as a robo-advisor in part because your entire investment experience takes place online, but also because your portfolio is created by an algorithm.
-That algorithm is based on Modern Portfolio Theory (MPT), an investment theory that was created by Harry Markowitz during the 1950s, and is supported by nearly 70 years of investment research.
+With Betterment, your entire investment experience takes place online.
+An algorithm calculates your portfolio based on your preferences and goals.
+That algorithm uses Modern Portfolio Theory (MPT), created by Harry Markowitz during the 1950s, and supported by 70 years of investment research.
 MPT focuses on investing in major market sectors, rather than in individual securities.

-Betterment constructs portfolios by investing in broad market sectors.
-They use index-based exchange traded funds (ETFs) because they are low-cost and tax efficient.
+Betterment constructs portfolios by investing in broad market sectors through ETFs.
+They use ETFs because they are low-cost and tax efficient.

-If you’re new to investing, or you don’t have much money, Betterment can be the perfect solution to your investment needs.
-If you are a larger or more experienced investor, Betterment may be the perfect platform to have at least some of your portfolio professionally managed.
+If you’re new to investing, or you don’t have much money, Betterment may be the best solution to your investment needs.
+If you are a larger or more experienced investor, Betterment may be a good platform to have some of your portfolio professionally managed.

 Here's a CNBC Mad Money segment from 2014 where Jim Cramer talks to founder and CEO Jon Stein: